 What Is Slugging?

 Slugging is a K-Beauty skincare trend which includes coating your face in petrolatum or Vaseline.
-This prevents transepidermal water loss and keeps moisture in your skin.
+This is meant to prevent transepidermal water loss and keep moisture in your skin.
 It's best for dry skin types.

 Dr. Ranella Hirsch, a board-certified dermatologist in Boston and former president of the American Society of Cosmetic Dermatology, notes Vaseline’s main ingredient, petrolatum, is safe to use on skin.
 Despite what you may read on the internet, the ingredient is so safe that the American Academy of Dermatology recommends it for use on small babies with eczema.
-As to whether you should put it on your face, Dr. Hirsch explains that “some people may find it too occlusive for their tastes” but it’s not a question of safety, it’s a matter of whether you’re into looking like you’ve dunked your face into a vat of Crisco.
+As to whether you should put it on your face, Hirsch explains that “some people may find it too occlusive for their tastes” but it’s not a question of safety, it’s a matter of whether you’re into looking like you’ve dunked your face into a vat of Crisco.
 For the record, that’s my aesthetic.

 As I’ve gotten older, I’ve graduated from Nivea and gotten my masters in petrolatum.
 Most nights, particularly in the winter when I’m finished with my routine, I use a pea-sized amount of petrolatum over my face as a final step.
 I find it makes my moisturizer work harder, my skin’s less tight, and it doesn’t budge my skincare routine as much as cold cream.
 Dr. Angelo Landriscina, a New York-based dermatologist confirms petrolatum does help dry skin.
 The balance of keratinocytes (skin cells) and lipids are crucial for your barrier.
 Lipids are the glue that keep your stratum corneum, or outermost layer of skin, intact.
 Without the lipids, your skin is compromised—as less lipids in the skin leads to transepidermal water loss.
 When the lipids in your skin are depleted, whether it be by your genetic lottery, the environment, or an overenthusiastic peel, the glue is damaged and your protective barrier lets out water.
 Petrolatum can fix that.

 Meet the Expert